liamyancy/Yancy_L_FavouriteThings/README.md

 # Favourite Things

 ### Description
 This is a website that showcases my favourite things.
+This site works by taking information from a database made in PHPMyAdmin and places the content on the page.
+This site utilizes AJAX, SASS, JavaScript, and PHP to function.

 ### Prerequisites
-- Browser to run HTML, CSS, and JavaScript
+- Browser to run HTML, CSS, PHP, and JavaScript
 - Github

 ### Authors